 Teaching augmented reality in our redeveloped Cambridge National in IT (J836)

-Vinay Thawait, Subject Advisor, Computer Science, IT and iMedia
+Vinay Thawait, Computer Science, IT and Creative iMedia Subject Advisor

-Our redeveloped Cambridge Nationals in IT (J836) qualification (first teaching September 2022) provides some new and improved content that is engaging and attractive to students and progressively used in many industry sectors.
+Our Cambridge Nationals in IT (J836) qualification (first teaching September 2022) includes new and improved content designed to be engaging and attractive to students and increasingly relevant to many industry sectors.

 Unit R050 – IT in the digital world (examined) – 48 GLH – 30%.

 I feel very excited about this new, engaging content which was developed by teachers with today’s students in mind.
-As teaching AR content could be a new area for many, I’d like to share some information you may find useful when planning your teaching.
+As teaching AR content could be a new area for many, I’d like to share some information to help you plan and deliver this unit.

 What is augmented reality?